jaredly/j2/Roadmap.md

 	after verifying that the upper bound 'matches' the lower bound. also, what if I reduce things down to only caring about ... simple, application?

+# Array folks

+- [x] the type?
+- [ ] the expression whatsit
+- [ ] type variable ... bound or default value, want to reference previous dealios
+- [ ] switchhhhhh
+	- if-let ... array patterns?
+	- spread?
+I can skip that for now

+whattt consts
+uint/int/float/string/bool/char
+is that it?
+huh maybe a single-item enum,
+where the contents are const...

 # Farther out

 What do I think about serialization?